dnlbowers/battleships/temp.md

 As I was a child of the 90's I used the traditional ship naming conventions from the 1990 Milton Bradley game version over the more modern Hasbro rendition.
 More info on this, the rules and the games history can be found here on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game))

 The scene begins you are in deep waters.
-Mid sea battle the command comes in over the telegraph that the war is over, trouble is you still have some ammunition left and there are rounds left in the chamber... it would be irresponsible to leave live rounds in the chamber.
+Mid sea battle the command comes in over the radio that the war is over, trouble is you still have some ammunition left and there are rounds left in the chamber... it would be irresponsible to leave live rounds in the chamber.... definitely dangerous to do so in fact....

 To be a good captain and save your own men from accidental onboard detonation you agree to fire "randomly" into the sea.
 Trouble is the other sides fleet captain had the same idea.....

 With both sides racing to release all their rounds (and some extra that "slipped" into the torpedo chamber when the last one was fired :wink:) the obvious winner is the last man standing.
 The war may be over but this battle has just begun!